rdeiser/ELSUG-2024/README.md

-# Promoting Collection Discovery: Extending Your Reach in a Few Easy Steps -- DRAFT
+# Promoting Collection Discovery: Extending Your Reach in a Few Easy Steps

 ## This repository contains code snipits that can be utilized to make changes to your Ex Libris Primo/VE Collection Discovery